codechiller/learn_python/README.md

 # Learn Python
-Links, books, videos and any other resources for learning python programming
+Links, books, videos and any other resources for learning python programming.
+Updated over time; here's a start at it!

 ## Documentation
 https://www.python.org/doc/  -- which has lots of stuff and a link to https://docs.python.org/3/